 They are an excellent source of fibre, which is critical to healthy digestion.
 They also help in lowering your cholesterol.
 Eating fruits and vegetables will keep you full, helping you cut down on your food cravings.
 This in turn may aid in weight loss.

 You should include vegetables and fruits in your diet because they provide you with many micronutrients, including:potassium, which helps in maintaining a healthy blood pressure; folate, which is important for expectant mothers to help prevent spina bifida; Vitamin A, which is good for the eyes and Vitamin C, which helps in absorption of iron.

 As fruits and vegetables are low in fats and calories, they help in maintaining a healthy weight.

-However, you need to get the portion size right as well.
-Eating a portion of fruit or vegetable is far better than drinking it from a can.
-These juices are loaded with sugar and will result in weight gain, so make an effort to stick to eating your seven-a-day as opposed to drinking them.
+Be sure to get the portion size right as well.
+Eating a portion of fruit or vegetable is far better than drinking it from a bottle.
+Fruit juices are loaded with sugar and very little fibre, not doing any favours to your waistline.
+Be sure to make an effort to stick to eating your fruits and veggies as opposed to drinking them.